aidanconnolly/ga-ds829-your-development-environment/README.md

 | Practice Solutions | Jupyter Notebook Solutions | [Here](./practice/solution-code/ipynb_practice1-solution.ipynb) |
 | Extra Materials | Source Materials Adapted For This Lesson | [Here](./extra-materials/) |

-The Jupyter Notebook Practice can be used as a take-home practice assignment.
-Students often do not understand Git, so the majority of this lesson will be understanding and practicing Git.

 ---

 ## Learning Objectives
+By the end of this lesson, students will be able to:

 ### Part 1 : Using the Command Line